Protein-disulfide reductase (glutathione)

 Thus, the two substrates of this enzyme are glutathione and protein disulfide, whereas its two products are glutathione disulfide and protein dithiol.

+In humans, at least one protein, TXNDC12, is thought to have enzyme activity of this type based on relatively recent data (2003).

+Historically, the breaking of the disulfide bonds of insulin was thought to be catalyzed by an enzyme of this class, which researcher’s called “glutathione-insulin transhydrogenase” (GIT).
+Later, the enzyme in question was found to be of the protein disulfide-isomerase family, leading to some ambiguity in the nomenclature.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on a sulfur group of donors with a disulfide as acceptor.
 The systematic name of this enzyme class is glutathione:protein-disulfide oxidoreductase.
 Other names in common use include glutathione-insulin transhydrogenase, insulin reductase, reductase, protein disulfide (glutathione), protein disulfide transhydrogenase, glutathione-protein disulfide oxidoreductase, protein disulfide reductase (glutathione), GSH-insulin transhydrogenase, protein-disulfide interchange enzyme, protein-disulfide isomerase/oxidoreductase, thiol:protein-disulfide oxidoreductase, and thiol-protein disulphide oxidoreductase.
 This enzyme participates in glutathione metabolism.